 But there is another way.

-I’ve been offering verbal appraisals for a few years now.
+I’ve been offering verbal appraisals for a few years now, either by phone or meeting up.
+I now offer them by video.
 I cover the same aspects as a written appraisal but the advantage is:

 - it’s more like a workshop than a report – we discuss the feedback and you get to ask questions if something’s not clear